vinas94/MountainCarProblem/README.md

 ## Background

 The challenge is for the car to drive up the mountain from a starting position in the middle of the valley.
 The difficulty is that the car's engine is not powerful enough to drive straight up the mountain.
 Instead, the car needs to reverse back to gather the momentum before going up the hill full speed.
-In this project several different AI learning techniques will be applied which will help the agent learn on its own how to complete the task.
+In this project, several different AI learning techniques will be applied which will help the agent learn on its own how to complete the task.

 The project is split into 4 core notebooks, the first three explore different approaches in solving the problem.
 The fourth one summarises the findings.